Bali – The Island of The Thousand Temples

 Bali is a tropical island located in the heart of the Indonesian archipelago – the largest archipelago in the world, consisting of around 17 000 islands.
 Because of its rich history, culture, dance, sculpture and painting, beautiful beaches, scenery and tropical climate, Bali is considered to be one of the most beautiful places in the world.
 With tens of thousands of temples, Bali is known as “The Island of The Thousand Temples.”

-Denpasar is the business and administrative center of the island.
-It is popular with its Hindu temples, green terraced rice fields and incredible beaches.
+Denpasar is the business and administrative centre of the island.
+It is popular for its Hindu temples, green terraced rice fields and incredible beaches.
 Denpasar is a modern cosmopolitan city that has evolved a lot over the last three decades.
-In many ways it has more in common with other Indonesian regional capitals, than the rest of the island.
-The city is the main administrative center and home to a mixed population of Balinese, Javanese people and other immigrants from different parts of the archipelago.
-Most of the tourists in Bali head to the resorts in Kuta, Sanur and Nusa Dua.
+In many ways, it has more in common with other Indonesian regional capitals, than the rest of the island.
+The city is the main administrative centre and home to a mixed population of Balinese, Javanese people and other immigrants from different parts of the archipelago.
+Most of the tourists in Bali go to the resorts in Kuta, Sanur and Nusa Dua.
 There are situated most of the hotels, commercial establishments and nightclubs on the island.

 Sanur – based east of Denpasar on the south coast, is noisy and little more expensive resort than Kuta.
 There are fewer night bars and cheap places where you can stay.
 Most of the hotels here are expensive.